am2222/pydggrid/README.md

 License
 -------

-pybind11 is provided under a BSD-style license that can be found in the LICENSE file.
 By using, distributing, or contributing to this project, you agree to the terms and conditions of this license.

 Test call